-The IMS has expanded this model to include multiple levels of support that can be carried on through the life of MHPSS activities.
+The IMS has expanded this model to include multiple levels of support that can be carried on through the life of MHPSS activities, inclusive of interventions, skill-sets, and approaches.
 At its core, the apprenticeship model ensures that there are multiple tiers of supervision that are available to trainers and supervisors, as well as those that they are training and supervising.
-This model can continue to add on other tiers depending on the size of the programme.
+This model can continue to add on other tiers depending on the size of the programme or organisation.